JLRipley314/US-Drought-Data/README.md

 - D3: Extreme drought
 - D4: Exceptional drought

-along with percentage in that region that is classified as D0, etc. The USDM also provides a Drought Severity and Coverage Index (DSCI), for a region, which is the following agregate statistic
+along with percentage in that region that is classified as D0, etc.
+The quantities D0-D4 are percentages, although the sum of them is usually larger than one hundred, that is generally $ D0 + D1 + D2 + D3 + D4 > 100$.
+The way these numbers work is that Di indicates that Di% of the region is in _at least_ that category of drought.
+For example, one could have D1=90 and D2=40, so that only D1-D2 = 50% is _only_ in the drought category D1, while 40% is in _at least_ the drought category of D2.

-$DCSI = D0 \times 1 + D1 \times 2 + D2 \times 3 + D3 \times 4 + D4 \times 5$
+The USDM also provides a Drought Severity and Coverage Index (DSCI), for a region, which is the following agregate statistic $DCSI = D0 \times 1 + D1 \times 2 + D2 \times 3 + D3 \times 4 + D4 \times 5$, although I'm not sure why they keep track of this particular combination.

+The USDM does not go into too much detail about how they compute the quantities D0-D4, although it is clear they aggregate observations of water table levels, the health of crops and other vegetation, and measurements of soil moisture.
+Each quantities Di takes into account multiple different kinds measurements taken from a variety of U.S. government agencies.

+# Notebooks

 In a few different notebooks, I consider drought statistics at the state, climate region, and national level.
 The USDM provides drought data at the county level.